saraLatifi/SSR/README.md

 (<a href="https://github.com/RuihongQiu/GAG">Original Code</a>)

 <b>Note:</b> This is the blinded material for the review process.
 After the publication, we will share them publicly on GitHub.
+<b>Download:</b> You may download all files in one step using the zip file below.

 <h2>Datasets</h2>
 <div>